 Many companies using Internet marketing strategies out there drive most of the traffic to their homepage or possibly another internal page of their website.
 The optimization of any online marketing campaign should focus on both the traffic drivers as well as where the traffic is sent.
 This is especially true when using search engine marketing strategies like Pay Per Click advertising in any search engine.

-It is now crucial to use a landing page for PPC advertising in Google because it wll have a direct impact on your Google Quality Score and conversion success.
-The idea of consversion optimization is pretty simple but the purpose should be understood in order to execute it correctly for your webpages.
-The main idea of course is to always be improving your ROI.
-There is no point in spending tons of money in online or offline marketing if you are just planning to drive traffic to your home page (unless of course your home pages acts as a well optimized “landing page”).
+It is now crucial to use a landing page for PPC advertising in Google because it will have a direct impact on your Google Quality Score and conversion success.
+The idea of conversion optimization is pretty simple but the purpose should be understood in order to execute it correctly for your web pages.
+The main idea, of course, is to always be improving your ROI.
+There is no point in spending tons of money in online or offline marketing if you are just planning to drive traffic to your homepage (unless of course your home pages acts as a well optimized “landing page”).

 Here is an example.
-JetSelect Aviation (a premier private jet charter service) has performed various form of marketing (online and offline), including Yahoo PPC.
-All the traffic was being channeled to their home page and results had been fairly dismal.
-They were recieving about one or two leads a month.
-Here is an example of the home page:
+JetSelect Aviation (a premier private jet charter service) has performed various forms of marketing (online and offline), including Yahoo PPC.
+All traffic was being channeled to their home page and results had been fairly dismal.
+They were receiving about one or two leads a month.
+Here is an example of the homepage: